 During Over-Ocean and Westerly Operations, if the FAA receives a request from a pilot wanting to depart to the east, opposite to the existing flow of traffic, air traffic controllers clear the taxiway and surrounding airspace and accommodate the request as efficiently as possible.
-In most cases, the aircraft is cleared to taxi and eventually takes off on Runway 7L, the in-board runway on the southern side of the Airport, and at 12,091 feet, the longest of all four west-to-east runways - 6L, 6R, 7L and 7R.
-Shortly after takeoff, the FAA controller typically directs the pilot to make a right turn of 180 degrees to merge the aircraft back into the general flow of traffic as soon as practical.
-Because all other departures have been taking off to the west over the ocean and arrivals have been approaching from the west over the ocean, these pilot requests and FAA-directed headings cause aircraft to make sweeping turns at low altitudes over nearby communities.
+In most cases, these requests come from flights to Pacific Rim destinations.
+The aircraft is cleared to taxi and eventually takes off on Runway 7L, the in-board runway on the southern side of the Airport, and at 12,091 feet, the longest of all four west-to-east runways.
+After takeoff, the FAA controller typically directs the pilot to make a right turn of 180 degrees, heading the Pacific-bound aircraft back towards the general flow of other westerly traffic as soon as practical.
+However, to maintain safe separation from conforming departures that have been taking off to the west over the ocean and arrivals that have been approaching from the west over the ocean, these pilot requests and FAA-directed headings result in the large, heavy-weight aircraft making wide, sweeping turns to the south at low altitudes over nearby communities that are otherwise unaccustomed to any overflights during these nighttime hours.
+The non-conforming flights are eventually merged with other Pacific Rim traffic well west of the southern California coastline.

 Over the past 10 years, the number of non-conforming departures has averaged 65 per year, or 0.1% of the nearly 57,000 total nighttime departures projected to occur at LAX in 2013.
-Historically, these non-conforming flights also account for 0.2% of the departures during the later night hours of midnight to 6:30 a.m. when Over-Ocean or Westerly Operations are in effect.
-In addition, the non-conforming operations do not occur very often, averaging 30 nights per year when the tailwind component is less than 10 knots.
+They comprise a slightly larger proportion of late-night flights, accounting for 0.2% of the departures between midnight and 6:30 a.m. when Over-Ocean or Westerly Operations are in effect.
+In addition, they are spread out over an average of only 30 nights per year when the tailwind component is less than 10 knots.
 Should a tailwind component increase to greater than 10 knots, the FAA reverses the operation of the airport to an easterly flow, at which point a late-night easterly departure is no longer classified as "non-conforming".